Signs of Acid Reflux in Dogs

 Skip Late-Night Snacks

-Feeding a large portion close to bedtime can cause unnecessary strain once rest begins.
-When stomach space fills up and lying down follows soon after, internal pressure rises and natural flow slows.
-That horizontal position makes digestion work harder, often leading to mild agitation, uneasy sleep, or discomfort through nighttime hours.
-Offering lighter portions earlier in the evening keeps things moving smoothly and promotes calmer rest later on.
+Serving a large portion near bedtime can add strain once rest begins.
+When midsection fills up and lying down happens soon after, pressure rises and natural flow slows.
+Flat posture forces processing to work harder, often leading to mild agitation or restless sleep overnight.
+Offering lighter portions earlier during evening keeps motion smoother and encourages calmer rest later.

 Keep an Eye Out for Trigger Foods